Srully Blotnick

 Srully Blotnick (May 22, 1941 – December 18, 2004) was an American author and journalist.
 Notable books include Getting Rich Your Own Way, Computers Made Ridiculously Easy, The Corporate Steeplechase: Predictable Crises in a Business Career, Otherwise Engaged: The Private Lives of Successful Career Women, and Ambitious Men: Their Drives, Dreams and Delusions.

+As of 1987, his best-known books — The Corporate Steeplechase: Predictable Crises in a Business Career, Otherwise Engaged: The Private Lives of Successful Career Women, and Ambitious Men: Their Drives, Dreams and Delusions — had sold more than 100,000 copies, according to the publishers.

 Education

 An expert swimmer, Blotnick first attended the University of Miami, but he later transferred to Rensselaer Polytechnic Institute for math.
 After receiving his BS degree, he attended the University of California, Berkeley, and then Princeton University, where he received his MA in math and physics, with honors.
 His interest in mathematical models in sociology took him to Columbia University where a survey was being conducted, funded by the National Science Foundation and he joined a team of researchers.
 The head of the project died suddenly and the team was left leaderless, unfunded, so Blotnick joined a Wall Street firm for the next 7 years as a research analyst, but his interest in the study continued and he began to write books on the topics.

-He became a business psychology columnist for Forbes magazine and began writing social science books.
+He became a business psychology columnist for Forbes magazine and began writing social science books; his Forbes column was discontinued after his research and claimed academic degrees were challenged.

+He claimed a PhD from University of California, Berkeley.
+It was later discovered that Blotnick earned his doctorate from an unaccredited correspondence school, Pacific Western University in Los Angeles.

+Research

+Blotnick said that he was able to compile a 29-year study of the same people because he began his research when he was 17 or 18.
+Blotnick conceded that when he wrote that he had conducted annual interviews with 9,000 people, he actually conducted more like 900 “family interviews,” in which he would ask a family member, say the husband, about the work and love life of all members of his family, his wife, children and parents.